vduruiss/SROpNet/README.md

 <br />

-Next, we consider the case where each data samples corresponds to a different Reynolds number in [200,500] with different initial states
+Next, we consider the case where each data samples corresponds to a different Reynolds number in [200,500] with a different initial state

 https://github.com/vduruiss/SROpNet/assets/81578633/f9238566-337e-4c15-8604-7416b5d34366